-Director since 2011 Independent Mr. Alain Tremblay has extensive experience in management, particularly in finance and operations for the real estate and construction sectors.
-Since 2022, he holds the position of Chief Financial Officer-CFO for the group Résidences des Bâtisseurs, 5th group in Quebec, involved in the ownership and operation of senior houses.
-In 2021, he was acting as the Chief Financial Officer-CFO for Brigil, mainly involved with the management and detention of medium to high-rise multi-residential portfolio.
-From 2013 to 2021, he was Senior Vice President Finance and Operations for Gestion Benoit Dumoulin, with a focus on real estate development and residential construction.
+Alain Tremblay has extensive experience in management, particularly in finance and operations for the real estate and construction sectors and acts as a consultant for companies involved in that industry.
+From 2022 to 2023, he held the position of Chief Financial Officer-CFO for the group Résidences des Bâtisseurs, 5th most important group in Québec, involved in the ownership and operation of senior houses.
+In 2021, he was acting as the Chief Financial Officer-CFO for Brigil, mainly involved with the management and detention of a medium to high-rise multi-residential portfolio.
+From 2013 to 2020, he was Senior Vice President Finance and Operations for Gestion Benoit Dumoulin, with a focus on real estate development and residential construction.
 From 2002 to 2013, he acted as Vice-President Finance for various organizations.
 From 1996 to 2000, he worked as a financial analyst and then as Finance Director of Internal Audit for Provigo/Loblaw Companies.
 Subsequently, he served as Controller for Gildan Activewear and was strongly involved in the international implementation of various information systems.
-Mr. Tremblay holds a bachelor degree in Accounting from the Université du Québec à Montréal and a university certification in Corporate Governance from Université Laval.
+Mr. Tremblay holds a bachelor's degree in Accounting from the Université du Québec à Montréal and a university certification in Corporate Governance from Université Laval.
 He is a Chartered Professional Accountant (CPA) of the Order of Chartered Professional Accountants of Québec, Certified Corporate Director (ASC) of the College of Corporate Directors of Université Laval, and Chartered Director (C. Dir.) from The Directors College.

-2022 meeting attendance 100% Committee membership Audit Committee and Chair of the Corporate Governance and Human Capital Committee Other public company boards in the past five years None Securities held 66,000 common shares 50,815 stock options Total equity ownership: \$1,206,518
+Director since 2011 2023 meeting attendance (1) 14/15 (93.75%) Independent Committee membership Audit Committee and Chair of the Corporate Governance and Human Capital Committee Other public company boards in the past five years None Securities held 66,000 common shares 63,835 stock options Total equity ownership: \$1,339,679